DrH97/sales-data-pipeline/README.md

 - Add a connection to the RDS database
 - Add a crawler to use the connection and populate the catalogue database tables

+## ETL Flow
+The ETL flows as follows:
+1. Load data from S3 bucket
+2. Update column names: use standard snake case
+3. Remove null rows
+4. Using existing table records and raw data, get unique records and update tables e.g. apply a left anti join to (warehouses from raw data, warehouses in database), then insert new records
+5. Create normalised sales data by joining records of tables and raw data
+6. Insert sales data (Pending: whether to add a unique check for records before insert)

 ## Reporting
 - A file with sql scripts for the different reports is placed under the db directory